 LOG Business Meetings

-Business meetings of Lake of the Ozarks Grotto are held the second Tuesday of each month, April through November at the Camdenton Library at 6:00 pm and anyone interested in caving and exploring is invited to attend.
+Business meetings of Lake of the Ozarks Grotto are held the second Tuesday of each month, April through November.
+Our first meeting of 2019 will be held at

 If you are interested in LOG membership, we encourage you to attend one of our meetings.
 You may send us an email or contact us online, using our Quick contact form if you need more information or have questions.